 Morse and Lewis investigate the murder of Harry Josephs, a warden at St. Oswald's church who is found dead immediately after a church service.
 The initial focus is on a tramp who attended the service but the autopsy reveals that Josephs died of an overdose of morphine.
 When others who attended the same service are killed - including the vicar Lionel Pawlin, the church organist Paul Morris, his 12 year old son and Harry Josephs' wife Brenda - Morse suspect that everyone who attended that particular service is in danger.
 However, the solution to the case revolves around deceit and mistaken identity.
-Written by

 Did You Know?

 When Morse examines the diary, he refers Lewis to the curious incident of the dog that did nothing in the nighttime.
 He is referring to the Sherlock Holmes story Silver Blaze by Sir Arthur Conan Doyle.
 See more

 The word "defence" is spelt the American way with an 's' (defense) during the closing credits.
 See more

 I shall never understand these religious types.